 FRIEZE MASTERS 2015 // stand b10

-the side room will focus on unexhibited watercolours by turn-of-the-century bohemian figuratist josef karl rädler (1844-1917). a porcelain painter by profession, rädler spent his latter years documenting the lives of fellow patients at a pioneering open-air psychiatric clinic outside vienna. his delicate portraits were rediscovered in the 1960s by dr leo navratil, the visionary director of the gugging art studio, and represent a compelling addition to the art history of modern europe. exhibitions include: madness and modernity (2009) at the wellcome collection, london (2009) and the Wien Museum, Vienna (2010).
+the side room focussed on unexhibited watercolours by turn-of-the-century bohemian figuratist josef karl rädler (1844-1917). a porcelain painter by profession, rädler spent his latter years documenting the lives of fellow patients at a pioneering open-air psychiatric clinic outside vienna. his delicate portraits were rediscovered in the 1960s by dr leo navratil, the visionary director of the gugging art studio, and represent a compelling addition to the art history of modern europe. exhibitions include: madness and modernity at the wellcome collection, london (2009) and the Wien Museum, Vienna (2010).